bleaktwig/yuadrem-wiki/docs/kins/elf.md

     These creatures are all affected as per the \textbf{Minor Illusion} (see page \pageref{spell::minorillusion}) spell while you concentrate on the effect, which you can do for up to 1 minute.
     The spell save DC is 8 + your Constitution modifier.

-    \subparagraph{Languages} You can understand, read and write Knaenese and one other language of your choice, but you cannot speak.
+    \subparagraph{Languages} You can understand, read and write knaenese and one other language of your choice, but you cannot speak.

 \begin{table*}[b]%
     \begin{DndTable}[width=\linewidth]{X}